coenwerem/md2html5cv/README.md

 However, note that while these services promise to render HTML5 from PDF directly and quite reliably, they may be a bit sophisticated to get up and running for the uninitiated or may have limited or nonexistent cross-platform support ([`pdf2htmlEX` builds will fail on macOS](https://github.com/pdf2htmlEX/pdf2htmlEX/wiki/Building), for instance).

 ## Issues
-Let me know if there are issues with using `md2html5cv`.
+Let me know if you run into any issue with using `md2html5cv`.
 Also, if you find the utility helpful, I'd appreciate it if you could kindly star the repo. :)